Meisterwerk-GmbH/booqable-go/README.md

+# Todos
+- the client is to generic, it should have functions that return actual typed resources.
+The most important resource at the Moment is the order-resources and it should be possible to retrieve all resources including their positions and customers.
+- extract multiple things into submodules to create a better overview

-# bq-go
+# booqable-go

-`bq-go` is a small Go client for the Booqable V4 REST API.
+`booqable-go` is a small Go client for the Booqable V4 REST API.
 Use it as a building block for CLIs or services.

 ## Install